pfansi/Code-Refactor-HW/README.md

 - added alt attribute to all the images and icons to describe the images in case they do not show up on screen.

+* Changed the potition of the class float-left and float-right to go below the class content on the style sheet.

+* added comment on the style sheet to describe the how the creativity have been achived

 ## Screenshots

 - few styling issue was encounted during the refactoring but we managed to fix them [main site](./assets/images/main-site.jpg)